tamizhvendan/fsharp-works/README.md

 fsharp-works
 ============

-Some random scripts, works to learn f#
+Some random scripts & works to learn F#